Policy Learning with Competing Agents

 In Section \ref{sec:model}, we outline a model for capacity-constrained treatment assignment in the presence of strategic behavior.
 We assume that agents are myopic, so the covariates they report to the decision maker at time step $t$ depend only on the state of the system in time step $t-1$.
 Also, as in the aggregative games literature \citep{acemoglu2010robust, acemoglu2015robust, corchon1994comparative}, we assume that agents respond to an aggregate of other agents' actions.
 In particular, at time step $t$, agents will react to the threshold for receiving treatment from time step $t-1$, which is an aggregate of agents' strategic behavior from time step $t-1$.
 Finally, as in, e.g., \cite{frankel2019improving, frankel2019muddled}, we assume that agents are heterogenous in their raw covariates (covariates prior to modification) and in their ability to deviate from their raw covariates in their reported covariates.

 In Section \ref{sec:results_equilibrium}, we give conditions on our model that guarantee existence and uniqueness of equilibria in the mean-field regime, the limiting regime where at each time step, an infinite number of agents are considered for the treatment.
 Furthermore, we show that under additional conditions, the mean-field equilibrium arises via fixed-point iteration.
 In Section \ref{sec:finite_results}, we translate these results to the finite regime, where a finite number of agents, sampled i.i.d. at each time step, are considered for treatment.
-We show that as the number of agents grows large, the behavior of the system converges to the equilibrium of the mean-field model in a stochastic version of fixed-point iteration.
+We show that as the number of agents grows large, the system converges to the equilibrium of the mean-field model in a stochastic version of fixed-point iteration.

-In Section \ref{sec:results_learning}, we propose a method for learning the selection criterion that maximizes the equilibrium policy value.
-Following \cite{wager2021experimenting}, we take the approach of optimizing the selection criterion via gradient descent.
-To this end, we develop a consistent estimator for the policy gradient, the gradient of the equilibrium policy value.
-To estimate the policy gradient without disturbing the equilibrium, we adapt the approach of \citet{munro2021treatment, wager2021experimenting}.
-We recover components of the policy gradient by applying symmetric, mean-zero perturbations to the selection criterion and the threshold for receiving treatment for each unit and running regressions from the perturbations to outcomes of interest.
-In Section \ref{sec:exp}, we validate that our policy gradient estimator can be used to learn policies in presence of competition in a semi-synthetic experiment with data the National Education Longitudinal Study of 1988 \citep{ingels1994national}.
+In Section \ref{sec:results_learning}, we aim to learn the selection criterion that maximizes the equilibrium policy value.
+Adapting the approach of \citet{wager2021experimenting}, we estimate the gradient of equilibrium policy value via a local experimentation scheme and apply gradient-based optimization to optimize the equilibrium policy value.
+In Section \ref{sec:exp}, we demonstrate that this approach can be used to learn policies in presence of competition in a semi-synthetic experiment with data from the National Education Longitudinal Study of 1988 \citep{ingels1994national}.